VanKuang/vankuang.github.io/_posts/2016-10-22-my-first-post.markdown

 - components
 - extra
 blog: true
-author: Van Kuang
+author: vankuang
 description: My First post
 ---

 Hey all, here is my first post in github blog.

-Very lucky, our company invite two git experts from Git to give us a sharing on git and github.
+Very lucky, my company invite two git experts from Git to give us a sharing on git and github.

 They shared us some useful skills on git and github, and github enterprise looks very good.